vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/data-import/spark-writer.md

 ## 3. User Guide

-User guide includes the following steps:
+This section includes the following steps:

 * Create a graph space and its schema in Nebula
 * Write data files